It’s known for its brash violence and heavyweight star leads – so what makes heist movie Heat a story about love?

 Visual echoes like this one are scattered throughout the film.
 They contextualise or contradict the main plot, foreshadow events and even reveal the love story – of sorts – between Hanna and Neil McCauley.

 Crime thriller The Departed blurs the line between cops and criminals: sometimes, it’s just too close to call.

 Heat’s lead characters are chasing different ends (justice Vs money) in similar ways (stealth and bullets).
 It’s the personalities of Hanna and McCauley that blur together.

 These men can’t belong to the world they inhabit.
-Like the undercover cops and criminals in Infernal Affairs, each is trapped on a path that society and circumstance thrusts on them.
+Instead, each is trapped on a path that society and circumstance thrusts on them.

 Both shun attachment because it leaves them vulnerable to – and detracts – from their obsessions.
 Hanna is emotionally detached despite being married, while McCauley shuns love (and furniture):

 “Don’t let yourself get attached to anything you are not willing to walk out on in 30 seconds flat if you feel the heat around the corner.”

 This comes to underline how their fates are tangled together.
 McCauley asks Hanna: “if you’re on me and you gotta move when I move, how do you expect to keep a marriage?”

 In fact, neither man expects to keep a marriage; each is already wed to his own obsessions.

 Their similarity of outlook and fate draws the men together in mutual respect instead.
 Moreover, they’re so similar that when Hanna surveys the aftermath of the hold-up that kicks off the film, he describes what went down better than any witness.